 We ask for travel and subsistence costs for the student when working on placement with you, their partner.
 Such placements provide a valuable opportunity for knowledge exchange between student and partner.
 There is no fixed model for such visits, with placement types varying between partners and projects.
 Typically, students spend between 1-2 months a year at the partner’s offices.
 These visits can be anything from several two-day visits on a regular basis or one longer visit per annum.
 More frequent, shorter visits have the advantage of ensuring regular input into the project and good team building with the industrial supervisor.
 Longer visits can ensure better integration of both the work and student within the partner organisation.
 We would be happy to work with you to identify the visit plan which best suits your needs.

-For information on how your organisation can work with STOR-i, please contact Professor Idris Eckley below.
+Please get in touch for more information on how your organisation can work with STOR-i.